NFL DFS picks, lineups, daily fantasy strategy for Ravens vs. Dolphins on 'Thursday Night Football'

-NFL DFS picks, Thursday Night Football: Ravens vs. Dolphins daily fantasy lineup advice on DraftKings, FanDuel
+NFL DFS picks, Thursday Night Football: Ravens vs. Dolphins daily fantasy strategy for DraftKings, FanDuel

 Jimmie Kaylor shares his top NFL DFS picks, daily fantasy optimal lineups, and NFL DFS advice for Dolphins vs. Ravens on 'Thursday Night Football'

-Should you target a potential sleeper pick like DeAndre Hopkins, Malik Washington or Ollie Gordon II when building NFL DFS lineups?
+Should you target a potential sleepers like Nick Westbrook-Ikhine or Tanner Conner, with Darren Waller on IR?
+How about someone like Keaton Mitchell after he had 43 rushing yards last week when building NFL DFS lineups?
 Before making any NFL DFS picks for Dolphins vs. Ravens on 'Thursday Night Football' on sites like DraftKings and FanDuel, be sure to check out the NFL DFS lineup advice, strategy and player stacks from SportsLine NFL daily Fantasy expert Jimmie Kaylor.

 New users can also target the latest Underdog promo code, which may include a play $5, get $100 offer: